chris1111/Disk-Menu/README.md

 # Disk Menu

 ### This is for Mac computer.
 Also works for Hackintosh
-### Apple can not integrate menus to Unmount and mount Disk
+### Apple can not integrate menus to Unmount and Mount Disk
 - This Utility works for any internal Disk or USB external Disk, Thunderbolt Disk, SD Card Disk.
 Works for any File System